Labrador Puppies For Sale IL Black Lab Puppies Yellow Lab Puppies

 • Choose a breeder who cares more about quality than quantity.

-• Find a breeder who has produced AKC champions, with their kennel prefix showing up in the pedigrees of the sire and/or dam.
-(For example: Empress)
+• Pick a breeder whose lines include AKC champions, and whose kennel prefix shows up in the pedigrees of the dam and/or sire.

 Why is this important when “you don’t want a “show” dog and just a pet.”